niklasR/SF-FreePBX/README.md

 ## Run

 Just run `python pbxSF.py` and it should connect to Asterisk and SalesForce.
 You should see `FULLY BOOTED, starting loop`.
 If not, make sure everything is configured correctly.

+##Security

+Bear in mind that the connection between SF-FreePBX and Asterisk is plaintext, so binding the AMI users to a specific machine, tunneling the traffic or runninf SF-FreePBX on the Asterisk-Sever is recommended.